aditisingh2912/ScrapOps/README.md

 Use LLMs to summarize based on extracted metadata and/or short snippets.

 Build Company News Alert System

+# Contributing
+Please follow standard contribution guidelines:

+`  1.Fork the repository
+   2.Create feature branches
+   3.Submit pull requests with detailed descriptions

+# License
+MIT License - see LICENSE file for details

 # Acknowledgements
 Special thanks to BlackCoffer for providing access to their blog articles, which served as the foundation for this analysis.
 Appreciation is also extended to the open-source NLP community for their powerful tools and resources that made this project possible